 - Use the ring bus with number 600, it travels around the ring of Leuven.
 This bus is a very fast way to travel around the city as you avoid crossing through the city centre.
 This bus is only available on weekdays and passes by every 10 minutes between 6 am and 8 pm.

-- Get more information about the circulation plan
+- Get more information about the circulation plan (Dutch only)

 - Find out where the public car parks are situated